Timinator2000/Algorithm_X/15 - enforcing sameness/03 - all or none with complex actions.md

 (('assign student', 'Bart Simpson', 'r'), ('assign student', 'Lisa Simpson', 'r'), ('assign student', 'Maggie Simpson', 'r'))
 ```

 Packing simple actions into a complex action can be done many ways.
-Ultimately, what matters is that you properly unpack the complex action `tuple` when you building a solution.
+Ultimately, what matters is that you properly unpack the complex action `tuple` when building a solution.
 In the code below, I have chosen to pack simple actions into a complex action as follows:

 ```python
 ('assign students', ('Bart Simpson', 'Lisa Simpson', 'Maggie Simpson'), 'r')